 This yearlong seminar analyzes the representation of gender, race, sexuality, and class in cinema from its origins to the present.
-Students develop critical understandings of film, not only as part of American cultural/social history but also as political vehicles for activism and change.
-We study movies as part of historical processes and assess interpretations, often rooted in feminist, sociopolitical, and postcolonial theories.
-A variety of film selections will be discussed: early motion pictures, action/adventure, classical Hollywood, early and contemporary African American cinema, avant-garde, film noir, second-wave feminist film, documentary, queer cinema, global cinema, masculine genre, ethnic film, fantasy/horror genres.
+Students develop critical understandings of film not only as part of American cultural/social history but also as political vehicles for activism and change.
+We study movies as part of historical processes and assess interpretations that are often rooted in feminist, sociopolitical and postcolonial theories.
+A variety of film selections will be discussed: early motion pictures, action/adventure, classical Hollywood, early and contemporary Afro-American cinema, avant-garde, film noir, second-wave feminist film, documentary, queer cinema, global cinema, masculine genre, ethnic film, and fantasy/horror genres.